Loomi-me/hydrogen-reference-project/README.md

 ### Adding the visually.io scripts to the page head </br>

  - `app/root.jsx`
   <img alt="img.png"  src="readme_assets/img.png" width="700"/>

+The Alias and Api key can be found in the [Visually dashboard](https://app.visually.io/dashboard) after you install the Visually app.
+Account Settings > Manual Script Integration

 ### Configuring the api key and the store alias